AdobeDocs/experience-platform.en/help/destinations/how-destinations-work/destinations-configurations.md

 ## Next steps

-After reading this document, you now know which export settings for destinations are common across destination types, which can be configured on an individual destination level by developers, and which settings are available to users in the activation workflow.
-For destination developers, you can get started with [Destination SDK](/help/destinations/destination-sdk/overview.md).
+After reading this document, you now know which export settings for destinations are common across destination types, which can be configured on an individual destination level by developers, and which settings can be edited to users in the activation workflow.

+For destination developers, you can [get started](/help/destinations/destination-sdk/getting-started.md) with Destination SDK.
 For users looking to activate data, you can check out all the available destinations in the [catalog](/help/destinations/catalog/overview.md).